 Use case 3: Enabling a custom rotation window for an existing secret

-If you already use AWS Secrets Manager as a way to store and rotate secrets for your organization, you might want to take advantage of custom-scheduled rotation on existing secrets.
-To meet your business needs, the secret must be rotated biweekly, every Saturday from 12am to 5am.
+If you already use AWS Secrets Manager as a way to store and rotate secrets for your Organization, you might want to take advantage of custom scheduled rotation on existing secrets.
+For this use case, to meet your business needs the secret must be rotated bi-weekly, every Saturday from 12am to 5am.

-- On the Secrets page of the Secrets Manager console, choose the existing secret whose rotation you want to configure.
+- On the Secrets page of the Secrets Manager console, chose the existing secret you want to configure rotation for.

-- Scroll down to the Rotation configuration section of the Secret details page and choose Edit rotation.
+- Scroll down to the Rotation configuration section of the Secret details page, choose Edit rotation.

 - On the Edit rotation configuration pop-up window, turn on Automatic rotation to enable rotation for the secret.

-- Under Rotation Schedule choose Schedule expression builder (optionally, you can use the Schedule expression to create the custom rotation window, as described in Use case 2).
+- Under Rotation Schedule choose Schedule expression builder, optionally you can use the Schedule expression to create the custom rotation window.

-- In the Start time field enter 00.
+- In the Start time field type 00.
 This ensures rotation does not start until 00:00 AM UTC.

-- In the Window duration field enter 5h.
-This provides Secrets Manager with a five-hour period to rotate the secret.
+- In the Window duration field type 5h.
+This provides Secrets Manager with a 5hr period to rotate the secret.

 - For this example, keep the check box marked to rotate the secret immediately.